cs20b077/Hack_CPU/README.md

 The files Q3a.asm, Q3b.asm, Q3c.asm, Q3a.hack, Q3b.hack and Q3c.hack refer to the implementations of the given programs
 in the Hack machine language and as its binary representation respectively.

-->Load the respective hdl and tst files into the Hardware Simulator provided my nand2tetris tools.&nbsp;
+->Load the respective hdl and tst files into the Hardware Simulator provided my nand2tetris tools.
-->Run and check the output files with cmp files
+&nbsp;->Run and check the output files with cmp files

 Some of the important helper chips for the above chips are as follows: